 - Diagnostic Tests: Many tests may be done for the patient to rule out any physical cause of fatigue; those may include, blood tests, urine tests, imaging studies, x-rays, etc.

-- Eat balance healthy diet
+- Eat a balanced healthy diet

 - Drink enough amount of water daily

 - Yoga is a great option for relaxation